GeriLife/wellbeing/README.md

 1. Install meteor.
 Follow instructions on https://www.meteor.com/install.
 2. Clone the directory
 3. The meteor app resides inside the wellbeing/app folder.
 Install npm modules here.
-4. To start the app, run `meteor`.
+4. To start the app, run `npm run dev`.

 ### Mock data
 For running app in dev mode, there is a process to generate dummy data and user accounts.